- Click here for a review published in The Library Quarterly

-New: A review of this book has recently been published in the Journal of Strategic Security, and can be downloaded for free at the following link: https://digitalcommons.usf.edu/jss/vol15/iss3/8/
+- A review published in the Journal of Strategic Security is available at the following link: https://digitalcommons.usf.edu/jss/vol15/iss3/8/

 In Digital Influence Warfare in the Age of Social Media, a lifelong educator and security studies researcher explores how our perceptions and behavior are being influenced online, particularly via social media platforms.
 Particular attention is focused on efforts to deceive and disinform, provoke suspicion and distrust, and exploit the vulnerabilities of a democratic society.
 The book describes the strategies, tactics and tools used to persuade and influence a target audience, providing numerous examples involving governments (including Russia, China, Iran and Turkey) and non-state actors (from digital influence mercenaries to anti-science activists, conspiracy theorists, domestic extremists and foreign terrorists).